 In consequence, in its Initial Report, the WG asked for community feedback regarding the question whether “registrants of domain names associated with commercial activities and which are used for online financial transactions [should] be prohibited from using, or continuing to use, P/P services.”
 Responses to an additional two questions were contingent on support for a positive response to the first question, i.e., a viewpoint that such registrants should no longer be allowed to use P/P services.
 These two additional questions were: “If you agree with this position [the prohibition], do you think it would be useful to adopt a definition of commercial or transactional to define those domains for which p/p service registration should be disallowed?
 If so, what should the definitions be?”

-A Sub Team of the Working Group analyzed the thousands of comments received that either directly responded to the first question posed, or that appeared to the Sub Team to be highly relevant to it (such as the many comments that endorsed statements that support “the use of privacy services by all, for all legal purposes, regardless of whether the website is “commercial”).”
+A WG Sub-Team analyzed the thousands of comments received that either directly responded to the first question posed, or that appeared to the Sub Team to be highly relevant to it (such as the many comments that endorsed statements that support “the use of privacy services by all, for all legal purposes, regardless of whether the website is “commercial”).”
 Numerically, an overwhelming majority of these comments answered the question posed in the negative and supported no restrictions on the use of P/P services.
 Most comments were vehemently opposed to any distinction between the commercial and non-commercial and felt that any change would be seen as an erosion of privacy, a lack of protection for home based/small businesses and to inhibit freedom of speech.
 Many also felt there was sufficient law and regulation in place to deal with disclosure of names if required by the courts.
 On the other hand, those few commenters in favour of prohibiting the use of P/P services by those with commercial or financial activities based this opinion on the prevention and investigation of crime.

 Considerable public feedback was received that expressed concern over the lack of robust and practical definitions of the terms “commercial activity” and “online financial transactions”, with some commenters noting that it would likely be very difficult to develop such definitions.
 Several commenters, representing significant groups of stakeholders, noted that a yes-or-no response to the first question posed was difficult because the WG had not presented an agreed-upon definition of these terms.
 The WG therefore concludes that it is difficult to assume that the many commenters who answered (in effect) that registrations used to engage in “commercial activities” or to carry out “online financial transactions” should continue to be allowed to use P/P services would necessarily have answered the question the same way with regard to all conceivable definitions of these terms.